I’ll admit it -- I love LinkedIn. It’s one of the few places online where I feel mostly shielded from unwanted interactions.

 Why LinkedIn InMails Work

-At first glance, an InMail might seem like any other message you can send to someone on social media, but here are some reasons it’s actually quite different:
+At first glance, an InMail might seem like any other message you can send to someone on social media, but here are four reasons it’s actually quite different.

 Notice a theme here?
-LinkedIn InMails are great because of the built-in advantage of context, which improves and enhances communication in general, and certainly in business settings.
+LinkedIn InMails are great because of the built-in advantages of context and scarcity, which improves and enhances communication in general, and certainly in business settings.

 Can a Simple Little InMail Really Help Me?